Jan 6, 2020

 Encourage Good Reviews

 Something to keep in mind when dealing with negative online reviews is prospective patients will first see an overall rating of your practice on review sites.
 So, several good reviews versus a couple of negative reviews shouldn’t be a problem.
 In this respect, you can tip the scales in your favor by encouraging existing patients to post reviews about your practice.
-A good way to ensure the reviews posted are actually positive is have patients fill out a survey questionnaire that rates your practice on a scale of one to ten.
-Patients who give you a nine or ten rating are the ones you want posting online reviews.
+A good way to ensure the reviews posted are actually positive is to have patients fill out a survey questionnaire that rates your practice on a scale of one to ten.
+Patients who give you a nine or ten rating are the ones you want to post online reviews.

 Put Good Feedback to Good Use